Atharva5720/Demopository---locally-created/README.md

 # Local Respository

-Iniotialise as a git repository with: git init
+Initialise as a git repository with: git init

 add and commit as usual